gushogg-blake/svelte-view-engine/readme.md

 }
 ```

-It should compile the component and place the output in the file at `buildPath` in the form of:
+It should compile the component and write JSON out to `buildPath` with the following form:

 ```
 {
 	client: {
 		cache, // options.cache && bundle.cache
-		js, // client-side js
+		js, // clientside js
 		watchFiles, // list of paths to watch for changes
 	},
 	server: {
 		cache, // options.cache && bundle.cache
-		component, // server-side js
+		component, // serverside js
 		css, // css
 	}
 }